Storage quotas and usage

 To ensure fair-usage of storage, the home directory storage and any additional Research Data Storage (RDS) areas have quotas applied to them.
 The following sections show how to check the quota of the areas of storage you have access to and how to measure your usage of the storage.

-We generally ask users to keep their home storage to 25GB or less.
-RDS storage areas have their own (larger) quota arranged with the owner of the storage.
-There are no quotas on scratch but an automatic scratch clean-up policy is enforced to delete old scratch files.
+We generally ask users to keep their home storage to 50GB or less.
+RDS storage areas have their own (larger) quota, arranged with the owner of the storage.
+There are no quotas on scratch but an automatic scratch cleanup policy is enforced to delete old scratch files.

 Home Directories